Dear Flock to Marion passengers,

 Which ship will the voyage take place on?

-Is the MSC Opera built to withstand the Southern Ocean conditions?
+Is the MSC Lirica built to withstand the Southern Ocean conditions?

 MSC would not take us there if the ship could not sail in those waters.
 Safety will however be paramount and the captain will avoid rough seas and bad weather.